graphprotocol/graph-client/docs/README.md

           Authorization: Bearer ${MY_API_TOKEN} # build time
 ```

-> You can find the [complete documentation for the `graphql` handler here](https://www.graphql-mesh.com/docs/handlers/graphql#config-api-reference).
+> You can find the [complete documentation for the `graphql` handler here](https://graphql-mesh.com/docs/handlers/graphql#config-api-reference).

-#### Fetch Strategies and multiple Graph indexers
+#### Fetch Strategies and Multiple Graph Indexers

 It's a common practice to use more than one indexer in dApps, so to achieve the ideal experience with The Graph, you can specify several `fetch` strategies in order to make it more smooth and simple.

-All `fetch` strategies can be combined together to create the ultimate execution flow.
+All `fetch` strategies can be combined to create the ultimate execution flow.

 <details>
  <summary>`retry`</summary>